 Employers are responsible for covering an employee's losses from a work-related injury, including medical bills and missed time at work.
-In order to qualify for workers' compensation, a "work-related" injury doesn't necessarily have to happen in the office or on the job site.
-An injury at a work-sponsored party at a bowling alley, for example, would be covered; but driving to work is usually not considered a work-related activity within the context of employer liability.
+In order to qualify for worker's compensation, a "work-related" injury doesn't necessarily have to happen in the office or on the job site.
+An injury at a work-sponsored party at a bowling alley, for example, would be covered.
+However, driving to work is usually not considered a work-related activity when it comes to employer liability.

 According to the "going and coming" rule, worker's compensation benefits do not apply to injuries sustained while commuting to or from work, with exceptions.
-Although one could argue that the commute is job-related, the going and coming rule was not intended for that and has been consistently applied.
+Although one could argue that the commute is job-related, the "going and coming" rule was not intended for that.
+Nevertheless, from time to time, the rule has been consistently applied.

-Be aware that there are certain exceptions to the going and coming rule, such as driving between work sites during a shift, that may effect your claim.
+Be aware that there are certain exceptions to this rule, such as driving between work sites during a shift, that may affect your claim.
 These exceptions include the following:

-Driving your own car to work is exempted by the going and coming rule.
-But commuting in a company-owned vehicle is often covered (in most states).
-The company car has to be used for commuting to and from a fixed location in some states, while others define this more broadly.
-For example, it might be argued that a car emblazoned with a company's logo is always being used for work-related activity (essentially, as a moving advertisement).
+- Commuting in a Company Car: Driving your own car to work is exempted by the "going and coming" rule.
+But commuting in a company-owned vehicle is often covered in most states.
+The company car has to be used for commuting to and from a fixed location in some states, while other states indicate where the car be used more broadly.
+For example, it might be argued that a car emblazoned with a company's logo is always being used for work-related activities.

-If your normal job duty involves traveling, then it goes well beyond simply commuting to a work site.
-This would include pilots, truck drivers, bus drivers, state troopers, etc. As long as the injury occurred in the course of your major job duties, as opposed to driving your personal car to the station for your shift as a bus driver, it should be covered.
+- Traveling as Part of Your Major Job Duty: If your normal job duty involves traveling, then it goes well beyond simply commuting to a work site.
+This would include pilots, truck drivers, bus drivers, and state troopers.
+However, this list of examples is not exhaustive.
+Other varieties of personnel that engage in travel as a function of their work qualify for this exception.
+As long as the injury occurred in the course of your major job duties, versus for driving your personal car to the station for your shift as a bus driver, your injury should be covered.

-According to most laws, all of the time spent away on a business trip is considered to be within the scope of employment.
-So even though the traveling employee attends a conference for only eight hours each day, the entire time spent traveling is considered work-related.
+- Commercial Traveler: According to most laws, all of the time spent away on a business trip is considered employment related.
+So, even though the traveling employee attends a conference for only eight hours each day, the entire time spent traveling is considered work-related.

-If your manager hands you some cash and asks you to stop and get her a coffee drink before work the next morning, she is asking you to perform a "special mission."
-Even if it's completely unrelated to work, such as walking your boss's dog, employers generally are liable for injuries related to these extra tasks.
+- Special Mission: If your manager hands you some cash and asks you to stop and get them a coffee drink before work the next morning, they are asking you to perform a "special mission."
+Even if it's completely unrelated to work, such as walking your boss' dog, employers generally are liable for injuries related to these extra tasks.

-It's not always clear whether an injury that seems work related is covered by workers' compensation.
-If any of the exceptions to the going and coming rule listed above apply to your injury, you may have a claim for benefits.
-Have an experienced workers' comp attorney help you make the right decisions and get the compensation you're owed.
+It's not always clear whether an injury that seems work-related is covered by worker's compensation.
+If any of the exceptions to the "going and coming" rule listed above apply to your injury, you may have a claim for benefits.
+Have an experienced worker's comp attorney help you make the right decisions.
+They can help you get the compensation you deserve.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help